tylernchls/Springy-Findeon/README.md

 - follow the routes specified below to start getting data from your index
 - ENJOY

-Routes I created(feel free to test or make your own)

 Helpful Commands & Resources
 - delete index : curl -XDELETE 'localhost:9200/pokedex?pretty&pretty'